codefresh-io/k8s-canary-deployment/README.md

 # Kubernetes deployment with canaries

 This repository holds a bash script that allows you to perform canary deployments on a Kubernetes cluster.
+It is part of the respective [Codefresh blog post](https://codefresh.io/kubernetes-tutorial/fully-automated-canary-deployments-kubernetes/)

 ## Description